-This article explains another fun issue you might run into, when developing Azure Functions in your local environment.
-It was weird how unclear the few results I could find were, and the issue is just… Very hazy in general.
+This article explains another fun issue that you might run into when developing Azure Functions in your local environment.
+It was weird how unclear the few results were that I could find.
+And the issue is just… very hazy in general.
 But I was able to track the issue down, and thought I’d document the solution :)

 It’s for myself, really, because I’m pretty sure I’ll run into this one again.
 But if you find it useful, good for you! 😉

-So what is it, that’s failing?
+So what is it that is failing?
 Well, imagine this: